Laughter behind closed doors sent shivers, and when explored, opened doors would not always close, no matter how hard we pushed on them.

 As a father and step father, my grandfather David cared for twenty children!

-My great great-grandfather, David Allen, was a farmer and a rancher for most of his life.
+My great-great-grandfather, David Allen, was a farmer and a rancher for most of his life.
 My grandfather was born in Somerset County, Pennsylvania in 1810, and his parents were Philip and Nancy “Ann” Wilcox.
 By the time he was four years old, his family was living in Monroe County, Ohio.
-Continue reading “Yours, Mine and Ours – Twenty Kids!”→
+Continue reading “Yours, Mine, and Ours”→

 I was thrilled to have my degree, but I do remember happily declaring, “No more math!”